Fluctuation theory and exit systems for positive self-similar Markov processes: Preliminaries and main results

-We are now ready to define the ascending ladder height process associated to the pssMp $X.$ The name arises from the analogous process appearing in the fluctuation theory of L\'evy processes.
+We are now ready to define the ascending ladder process associated to the pssMp~$X$.
+The name arises from the analogous process appearing in the fluctuation theory of L\'{e}vy processes. \begin{theorem}[(Ascending ladder process)] Let $\{R_{t}, t\geq0\}$ be the right-continuous inverse of $L^{\Theta }$, that is,